stuartaroth/cueball/README.md

 	Handle(message Message) (map[string]Message, error)
 }
 ```
-`Config` is a struct that contains the RabbitMQ connection information, which includes which queues the program will consume and publish to.
+[Config](https://godoc.org/github.com/stuartaroth/cueball#Config) is a struct that contains the RabbitMQ connection information, which includes which queues the program will consume and publish to.

-`Handle` is a function that will receive a message from the ConsumerQueue and publish messages to as many queues as desired.
+`Handle` is a function that will receive a message from the ConsumerQueue.
+It returns a map of string and Message, which which publish a Message to its corresponding string.

 For an example of use, see below:

 ### Example Usage

-You can find this code at https://github.com/stuartaroth/cueball/tree/master/examples/simple-client
+You can find this code at https://github.com/stuartaroth/cueball/blob/master/examples/simple-client/main.go

 ```go
 package main